carl32crc/react-toast-wnm/README.md

   </div>
 );

+//When you create a custom actions
-const CustomActions = ({ closeToast, color, backgroundColor }) => (
+// component, a closeToast prop is injected into your component. const CustomActions = ({ closeToast, color, backgroundColor }) => (
   <div className={myCustomActionsStyles}>
     <button style={{ backgroundColor, color }} onClick={closeToast}>